 To meet this second option, you must be in a Medicare Advanced APM and combine that participation with an Other-Payer Advanced APM.
 In other words, you cannot avoid MIPS simply by participating in an Other-Payer Advanced APM without also participating in a Medicare Advanced APM.

 CEDR is a qualified clinical data registry (QCDR) that you can use to help meet (and even exceed) MIPS reporting requirements.

-The AUCM is a Medicare Advanced APM still under development at CMS and most emergency physicians have no other real opportunities to directly participate in a Medicare Advanced APM to avoid MIPS.
+The AUCM is a Medicare APM that has yet to be developed by CMMI.
+Most emergency physicians have no other real opportunities to directly participate in an Advanced APM to avoid MIPS.
 Therefore, at least for the time being, most of you will continue to participate in MIPS—and can continue to use or consider using CEDR for reporting.

-The ultimate goal of ACEP’s APM Initiative is to help you participate in an emergency medicine Other Payer Advanced APM.
-Once CMMI incorporates elements of the AUCM into a Medicare Advanced APM, it will then be easier for you to qualify for the 5 percent payment bonus and avoid reporting in MIPS.
+If CMMI were to incorporate elements of the AUCM into a Medicare Advanced APM, it could then be easier for you to qualify for the 5 percent payment bonus and avoid reporting in MIPS.
 As some of you transition to participating in Advanced APMs, CEDR will continue to play an integral role in measuring quality of care and will provide you with the data you need to be successful in this transition and in the new payment model.